peterhinch/micropython-mqtt/NO_NET.md

 The system can fail to recover from a crash in the following circumstances.
 If the broker sends qos==1 messages at a high enough rate, during the ESP8266 reboot the broker accumulates a backlog.
 When connectivity is restored the broker floods the ESP8266 and its buffer overflows.
-This results in an endless boot loop.
+If the broker's backlog continues to grow this can result in an endless boot loop.

 As noted above a backlog of qos==1 messages and consequent flooding can also occur if the ESP8266 moves out of WiFi range for a long enough period.